thesammiller/flamenco-server-installation-guide/1d_BlenderCloud.md

 You can now run the server.
 From the `blender-cloud` directory, issue the command:
 `poetry run ./manage.py runserver`

 To test the server:
 `curl cloud.local:5000`

 At this point you should get a welcome redirection.

 To confirm the website is available:
 `curl cloud.local:5000/welcome`
+*Note: If you get template issues, make sure you ran `gulp` in all relevant directories.*

 You can also install `py.test`.
 In the `blender-cloud` directory, run:
 ```